ekline-io/ekline-kubernetes-website/content/en/docs/concepts/cluster-administration/system-metrics.md

 The kube-scheduler identifies the resource [requests and limits](/docs/concepts/configuration/manage-resources-containers/) configured for each Pod; when either a request or limit is non-zero, the kube-scheduler reports a metrics timeseries.
-The time series is labelled by:
+The time series is labeled by:

 - namespace
 - pod name